Aedes sollicitans: Description

 Aedes sollicitans has a conspicuous band of white scales around the central area of the proboscis and the anterior portion of the hind tarsomeres upon which there is also band a band of yellow scales in the middle.
 The abdomen has white basal bands and is divided by a medial longitudinal stripe.
 The thorax is white on the sides and the top is brown, yellow, golden and white.

-Similar Species
+Similar species

-A. sollicitans resembles Aedes taeniorhynchus but the two species can be distinguished at the larval and adult stages.
+Aedes sollicitans resembles Aedes taeniorhynchus but the two species can be distinguished at the larval and adult stages.
 Larval A. sollicitans have longer breathing tubes, have scale patches with pointed tips, and larger spines that line the edges of each scale patch.
 Adult A. sollicitans are golden brown while adult Aedes taeniorhychus are black and smaller in size.

 Habitat

-A. sollicitans tends to stay within 5 miles of the coast on average all the range can be greater dependent upon a number of factors such as wind speed and duration.
+Aedes sollicitans tends to stay within 5 miles of the coast on average all the range can be greater dependent upon a number of factors such as wind speed and duration.

-Food Resources
+Food resources

 It tends to feed most actively at twilight but is an opportunistic feeder which will feed a host species that enters its area in daytime.
 The female requires one blood meal for each egg batch with the primary host species being mammals, and birds as a secondary host.